A Straddle Option Strategy With a Difference

 Here’s how it goes:

-1. Do your normal analysis and decision making with regard to a conventional straddle setup.
+1. Do your normal analysis and decision-making with regard to a conventional straddle setup.
 Check that the implied volatility in your option entry prices is low and that upon analysis, the (greek) vega is a number of times greater than the (greek) theta at entry.
 If you don’t know how to check this, open an account with ThinkorSwim.
 Their trading platform supplies you with all this information.

-2. As soon as your initial order is filled, immediately set a “good till cancelled” sell-to-close order for BOTH the call and put options in the trade at an amount at least equal to the entry price for the entire straddle option strategy.
+2. As soon as your initial order is filled, immediately set a “good till canceled” sell-to-close order for BOTH the call and put options in the trade at an amount at least equal to the entry price for the entire straddle option strategy.
 So if say, it cost you $2.35 to enter the whole straddle trade, set your exit prices for calls at about $2.45 (to cover brokerage) and do the same for the puts.

 You don’t care which one reaches the target exit price first because once it happens and one side of the straddle is closed, you now effectively have another option position open which has cost you nothing.